An acronym may refer to any of the following:

 How do you pronounce an acronym?

-An acronym is a word that pronounced by sounding out the full word.
+An acronym is a word that pronounced by reading the newly-created word phoenetically.
 For example, if you said "CMOS," you would pronounce it see-mos and not as each letter C-M-O-S. As another example, "RAM" is pronounced as ram (like the animal) and not as R-A-M. Words like "MS-DOS" are pronounced as an abbreviation and acronym.
 For example, "MS-DOS" is pronounced em-s-dawss.

 How to find the meanings of computer acronyms?

 The Computer Hope dictionary is full of thousands of acronyms and abbreviations and their meanings.
 Searching for any acronym on Computer Hope displays its definition.
 Try it now, enter any computer acronym into our search at the top or bottom of this page.
 You can also find a full list of computer acronyms on the link below.

 Abbreviation vs. an acronym

 Both acronyms and abbreviations are shortened forms of another word, which makes it confusing when trying to make a distinction between the two.
 For example, "Dr." is an abbreviation of "Doctor" and both forms are pronounced the same way.
 An acronym is a shortened word created from the letters contained in multiple words or a phrase.
 For example, "RAM" is an acronym for "random access memory."

 The biggest distinctions between an acronym and an abbreviation is that an acronym simplifies a long word and forms a new pronounceable word.
 An abbreviation is not pronounced as a word.

 To add to the confusion, there are also acronyms where you pronounce each letter, like you would do with an abbreviation.
 These types of acronyms are called initialisms.
 For example, AKA, ATM, BRB, FAQ, FYI, and LCD are all considered an initialism.
 Although some may refer to these as abbreviations.

 Should I capitalize an acronym?